3 jackets that are wardrobe staples

 A leather jacket

 Another trend that comes around year after year is the leather jacket (or pleather jacket!).
-It’s a classic that can be worn with distressed jeans and a graphic t-shirt or with a patterned dress in the autumn months.
+It’s a classic that can be worn with distressed jeans with the addition of a printed t-shirt, or with a patterned dress in the autumn months.
 The leather jacket offers an edgy twist to whatever you’re wearing — giving off that biker chick vibe.
 Team it with distressed black jeans, an over-sized shirt and heeled ankle boots to complete the look.

 A leather jacket can be a statement piece too.
 Invest in a red or blue jacket to add a pop of colour to a plainer outfit.
 A leather jacket can be worn in summer or winter — team with a chunky knit scarf and knee-high boots to keep you super cosy.